 Ideally, your custody arrangements will be fluid enough to accommodate special activities.
 Your child shouldn’t have to miss out on family events because of the schedule.
 Avoid keeping time and counting hours.
 For example, if your child spends an extra night of the week at your ex’s house to attend a family party, don’t demand that you get a different day as make-up time.
 If you find that you are keeping track of hours, something is wrong.
 Don’t make your children feel like they owe you time.

 Unfortunately, divorce means that your children are going to have to adjust to the rules and rhythms of two different households.
 Recognize how difficult this is, and demonstrate patience.
 If possible, work with your ex to create rules that are consistent to each household.
 For example, agree on guidelines for bedtime and screen time.
 If a child has lost a privilege for misbehavior at one home, ideally that discipline will carry over to the other home as well.
 Be respectful of the way your spouse parents, particularly in front of the kids.
 If you disagree with a parenting decision your spouse has made, have a conversation about it when the children are not present.

 Co-parenting means that you will continue to raise your children together even if you are no longer a couple.
 This is a very difficult thing for divorced people to do, but it is vital to the mental health of your kids.
 Communicate with your ex about parenting and talk about challenges.
 Remember that your ex may not be your partner anymore, but that person is your child’s other parent.
 Loving your children means respecting that relationship.
-If you have any questions about custody and divorce, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at (201) 845-7400.
+If you have any questions about custody and divorce, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at (201) 845-7400.